fangyiwen/YiwenFang-Book/README.md

 * Create verifying the Google Token by Validating a token at the back-end.
 The Google authentication library `body-parser` and `google-auth-library` are used.
 * Create JSON Web Tokens by using JSON Web Tokens to generate a token and send it back to the browser, thus persisting the session.
 * Create Signing Out by implementing another API to sign out.
+* Create Authorization by implementing a simple authorization rule.

 ---